MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/apps.md

 ## Next steps

-Depending on the hypothesis and solution, the principles in this article can aid in designing apps that meet MVP definitions and engage users.
+Depending on the hypothesis and solution, the principles in this article can aid in designing applications that meet MVP definitions and engage users.
 Up next are the principles for [empowering adoption](./ci-cd.md), which offer ways to get the application and data into the hands of customers more quickly and efficiently.

 > [!div class="nextstepaction"]
 > [Empower adoption](./ci-cd.md)